meesha7/Enfaria/README.md

 ### Native files

-Run `native.sh` or open it and run the command from inside of the file.
+Run `scripts/native.sh` or open it and run the command from inside of the file.

 Alternatively, compile `enfaria-common` and put the resulting .dll/.so file in `enfaria-game/src/native`.

 ## DB

-You need a MariaDB/MySQL instance running with credentials described at `.env`
+You need a MariaDB/MySQL database.

-You'll have to create the user and database and make sure the names match.

-Use `schema.sql` for the current schema to create your tables.

-There will be a setup script in the future.
+Set it up by running `scripts/database.sh`.